 As Territorials, we could not be sent overseas, so after about a week, we were invited to accept what was known as the foreign service obligation and, some six months later, when those who had not accepted this obligation were withdrawn and sent to a home service unit, we found that only fifty only were involved.
 We took a poor view of these people at the time but – who knows what is in another man’s mind?
 A few months before we left for France one of them returned to us – a man who had been pretty close to me in the early days and told me why he had not felt able to risk his life or disablement at the beginning.
 His responsibilities had now lessened, so he rejoined us – and happened to be one of the first killed in the line in France.
 There will still be some who remember Rifleman Gates.

-For the first few weeks, we lived at home and reported to the Duke of York’s Headquarters each day but as the parade ground could not hold more than 500 for squad drill, half the battalion worked from 9am to 1pm and the other half from two o’clock on.
+For the first few weeks, we lived at home and reported to the Duke of York’s Headquarters each day but as the parade ground could not hold more than 500 for squad drill, half the battalion worked from 9am to 1pm and the other half from two o’clock onwards.
 I recall that for the first week, I was on the morning shift and so was able to enjoy my afternoons and evenings on the river above Hampton Court.
 The afternoon shifts for the second week put an end to that, and for the first time it was brought home to me that the war might well interfere quite seriously with my private avocations.
 It did.

 For the full battalion to train together, we used Hyde Park Park and Sergeant Keen recalls a meeting with Winston Churchill – then First Lord of the Admiralty.
-“A” Company were marching into Hyde Park, in civvies of course, when a horseman wearing a square bower signaled the Company Commander to stop.
+“A” Company were marching into Hyde Park, in civvies of course, when a horseman wearing a square bowler signaled the Company Commander to stop.
 Captain Archer recognised Winston at once.
 He asked who they were and, on being told, congratulated Captain Archer on having such a fine body of men, adding, “I’ve not see a finer set of men.
 Not even in the Guards”.
 The Company marched on into the Park, all feeling inches taller.
 As Sergeant Keen remarks, “What a tonic for morale”.

 On 27th October, we moved to quarters in the White City, being accommodated in the large Exhibition Buildings and, within a few weeks, suffered a severe blow in the loss of 300 of our number, who were transported to our 1st Battalion at St Albans.
 This was the first and largest draft, but others followed before the 1st Battalion left for France in March 1915.
 In all, we had sent about 500 of our best to our 1st Battalion by that date.

 In the rush to recruit at the start, many had been accepted who were well below the minimum age of 19 years – on their declaring they were 19.
 These “frauds” had been discovered and their true ages recorded within a short time.
 Another substantial number were commissioned and left to serve with other regiments.
 By the middle of 1915, we were but a shadow of the original battalion – and small drafts continued to leave up to the end of 1915.
-The White City photograph taken in November 1914 is perhaps representative of what happened the original battalion, so I gave the subsequent history of each in my footnote.
+The White City photograph taken in November 1914 is perhaps representative of what happened with the original battalion, so I gave the subsequent history of each in my footnote.